Puppy Vomiting Got You Worried?

 • Vomiting

-a dictionary definition of the word 'vomiting' includes 'to eject the contents of the stomach through the mouth', 'send out forcefully' or even 'to eject violently', and all of these pretty much paint a good picture of what's involved in puppy vomiting!
-It's usually what you see when a dog is car sick, ill, or has food poisoning and so on.
-If your puppy is truly vomiting, he may drool, will start to heave and then you'll notice strong contractions of his stomach muscles.... resulting in him throwing up.
+a dictionary definition of the word 'vomiting' includes 'to eject the contents of the stomach through the mouth', 'send out forcefully' or even 'to eject violently', and all of these pretty much paint a good picture of what's involved!

 • Regurgitating